VictorYing/personal-website/content/author/admin/_index.md

 +++

 Hi, I'm Victor.
-I'm a 3rd year SM/PhD student working with [Daniel Sanchez](http://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
+I'm a PhD student working with [Daniel Sanchez](http://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
 My primary work is in [the Swarm project](https://www.csail.mit.edu/research/pervasive-parallelism-swarm-architecture), which seeks to build new abstractions between hardware and software